SteaXs/DiscordUsers/README.md

 # DiscordUsers
-This is a script witch usses fivem script to communicate with your discord client
+This is a script which uses fivem script to communicate with your discord client

 # Installation
 1. Download the Files